Utility arborists: Give ‘em a break

 Why do we have a Garden Professor’s blog?

 As (relatively) young professors at major universities, Linda, Jeff, Holly and I are busier than the proverbial one-armed paper-hanger.
 Every week is filled with the endless pandemonium of grant deadlines, students at our door, requests to review papers, committee meetings, speaking engagements that we agreed to 6 months ago and forgot about, calls from media, calls from growers, calls from homeowners, and on and on and on.
-Then, in the middle of all this tumult and chaos, we decide, like we got nothing better to do, to start posting on a blog every week.
-Pardon my French, but what the f*&@ were we thinking?!
+Then, in the middle of all this tumult and chaos, we decide, like we got nothing better to do, to start posting on a blog every week. … Continue reading this article “Why do we have a Garden Professor’s blog?”

 A lawn alternative we can support: Conifers!